Have you ever felt as if the harder you try to keep your car clean, the more likely it is to get dirty?

 The second reason is that tree sap is very acidic, which can eat away at the clearcoat and damage the paint underneath.

-The trick is to remove tree sap before it causes any harm.
-Thankfully, we’ll discuss how to do so in the next section.
+The key is to eliminate tree sap before it causes any damage.
+Luckily, we’ll talk about how to accomplish that in the upcoming section.

 The Secret To Removing Tree Sap From Your Car?
 Hand-Sanitizer